 Or even why.

-There’s no mention of colour and it’s impact on brand identity for example.
-No mention of typography and how different font styles can impact the readability and effectiveness of your creative.
-Design principles?
-Photography?
-Video?
-None of these get a mention in this bible of marketing.
+There’s no mention of the psychology of colour for example and its impact on brand identity for example.
+No mention of the psychology of typography and how different font styles can impact the readability and effectiveness of your creative.

 Yes, advertising pre-testing will ultimately give you the answer.
 But it doesn’t help you in that meeting where the agency first present their idea.